Special: $500 off a complete system*

 HVAC systems are also becoming more tech-savvy.
 Newer units feature programmable and digital thermostats that work with your smart home system, and updated technology means new units function better, more efficiently, and more reliably.
 New units also boast improved dust, humidity, mold, and allergen control.

 Replacing an old HVAC system or installing a new one is a significant long-term investment since heating and cooling will account for nearly half of the energy your home uses.
 Our licensed experts can help you determine the type and size of system appropriate to keep your home comfortable without sacrificing quality or increasing your bills.
-You can trust Suntech Heat and Air to install the system you need and do it right the first time.
+You can trust Suntech Heat and Air to install the system you need and do it right.
 Call or text us today at 405-348-9743 to schedule an estimate.

 At Suntech Heat and Air, we believe in helping those who help our community.
 Senior, military, public service and first responder discounts are available.
 Call for details.

 *Discounts may not be combined and coupon must be presented at time of purchase.

 Is your water heater leaving you cold?
 From your shower and bathroom sink to your dishwasher and washing machine, your water heater works hard—until it doesn’t.
 Second only to your HVAC in energy consumption, the nearly-constant use of hot water in an average home adds up to about 15% of energy use.
 A water heater that is malfunctioning or no longer operating as efficiently as it should can quickly rack up expenses in costly repairs and higher bills.